 You can pay for Crave on a monthly basis or get an annual subscription.
 Unlike HBO, Crave doesn't seem to do trials but if you do pay for a subscription, they will throw in one free month.

 Prices vary for Crave but you can get packages including HBO from around $20 for the month.

 Watch Game of Thrones online in Australia

-If you're trying to catch the first episode now its aired (or even the whole show) in Australia, there are only two options for you, and that's either signing up to Foxtel's cable service or the company's streaming service, Foxtel Now.
-Episode 2 will be airing at 11am on Monday April 22, a slightly more reasonable time compared to the UK's 2am!
+If you're trying to catch the first five episodes now they've aired (or even the whole show) in Australia, there are only two options for you, and that's either signing up to Foxtel's cable service or the company's streaming service, Foxtel Now.
+Episode 6 will be airing at 11am on Monday May 13, a slightly more reasonable time compared to the UK's 2am!

 Like all of the streaming services above, you will have to pay to get a subscription and there are a host of different packages available, but Foxtel Now offers a free 10-day trial if you haven't already signed up.

 Watch Game of Thrones online in New Zealand

 For those in New Zealand there really only is one option for season 8 and that's SoHo.
 The Sky premium entertainment channel will be the place to find season 8, airing at 1pm and then repeating at 8.30pm each Monday.
 The first five episodes are now available for catch up on the site and the finale will be airing this Monday.

 Unfortunately, SoHo doesn't do trial subscriptions.
 So if you don't already have it you'll have to dive on in on a TV package or upgrade your current one to a plan with SoHo.

 Packages including SoHo start as low as $24.91 a month and go up from there depending on how much you decide to include.